 Did you ever think it was possible to make a decent sized chocolate cake for a £1?
 I certainly didn’t.
 Not, that is, until I set myself the challenge of doing so.
 This £1 banana chocolate vegan honey cake is not only delicious, but it can be cut into eight generous slices.

-As many of you will know many people are taking part in the Live Below the Line challenge this week.
-This is a campaign to raise both awareness and money for the 1.2 billion people living in extreme poverty around the world, people who live on £1 or less a day.
+As many of you will know some intrepid people are taking part in the Live Below the Line challenge this week.
+This is a campaign to raise both awareness and money for the 1.2 billion people living in extreme poverty around the world.
+Yes, some people live on £1 a day, or even less.
 We are so lucky living in one of the richest countries of the world.
 Even though we moan about the cost of food and some families have been struggling in the current recession, it is as nothing compared to those who genuinely have little, or even no, food, fuel or home and certainly no welfare state to look after them.
-If you’d like to donate directly you can do so here.

 Good luck and I look forward to seeing what you all come up with.